The Greater Baltimore History Alliance always welcomes new members.

-Career Listings – Members can post job/internship/volunteer opportunities on GBHA website for free, allowing you to recruit from a wider applicant pool.
+Career Listings – Members can post job/internship/volunteer opportunities on the GBHA list serv for free, allowing you to recruit from a wider applicant pool.

 Discounts – GBHA members can benefit from special discounts on goods and services offered by the corporate members of GBHA.

-Grant Alerts – The GBHA email newsletter includes a list of upcoming local and national grant deadlines.
+Grant Alerts – The GBHA email list serv includes notification of upcoming local and national grant deadlines.

 Grant Opportunities – GBHA members are eligible to apply for grants when the GBHA has programming funds to disperse.